Is there any remedy or treatment so that a lady who has a bicornuate uterus will not have a miscarriage and can have a normal birth?

 One of the main concerns with a pregnancy in a bicornuate uterus is that it will end in miscarriage.
 The top of the uterus is separated into two smaller sections, and if the fertilized egg implants in one of them, it will have much less room to grow and develop than normal.
 This greatly increases the chances that a spontaneous abortion will occur, placing the survival rate at around 60% for these pregnancies.
 The chances are better for success if the egg happens to implant in the larger section of the uterus.

-The position of the baby can also be affected by a bicornuate uterus.
+The position of the baby can also be affected by this disorder.
 The lack of space once more becomes the a potential issue, making it uncomfortable for the baby to be head down or preventing it from turning, making a breech presentation more likely.
 This can in turn make labor more difficult or cause a caesarean delivery to be required.